Program availability

 • Students who have failed one or more nursing courses in another nursing program are not eligible to enroll in the online ASN.

-BSN Bridge Option admissions requirements
+BSN Bridge admissions Requirements

 To qualify for the BSN bridge option, you must be a licensed practical nurse (LPN), paramedic, military medic, respiratory therapist, or cardiovascular technologist.